Ruan Lingyu: Death

 Faced with her various public issues and intense private problems, Ruan committed suicide in Shanghai on March 8, 1935, at the age of 24, by taking an overdose of barbiturates.
 Her suicide note apparently contained a line which says "gossip is a fearful thing" (人言可畏), although recent researchers have doubted the note's authenticity as it appears to have been forged by Tang Jishan.
 Even China's preeminent intellectual Lu Xun was appalled at the details surrounding Ruan's death and wrote an essay entitled "Gossip is a Fearful Thing", denouncing the tabloids.

 Recent researchers believe her deteriorating relationship with Tang Jishan and Zhang Damin's lawsuit were the cause of Ruan's death.
 It was further intensified by the mob media of China after New Women was released, since the film depicted the life of actress Ai Xia, who committed suicide due to media rumors about her private life.
 Ruan is also believed to have been physically abused on the evening that she died.

 Funeral services and subsequent tributes

-Ruan Lingyu's funeral procession was reportedly attended by more than 100,000 people.
+Ruan's funeral procession was reportedly attended by more than 100,000 people.

 Her funeral service at the Wanguo Funeral Home lasted for three days.
 Several well-known film actors and actress attended her funeral, including Wang Renmei, Lin Chuchu and Liang Saizhen, and her pallbearers included some of the leading film directors such as Lai Man-Wai, Fei Mu, Wu Yonggang and Cai Chusheng.
 After the service, Ruan's casket was taken to a cemetery in Zhabei district.

 Her funeral procession was reportedly 3 mi long, with three women committing suicide during the event.
 The New York Times called it "the most spectacular funeral of the century".

 In 1998, a uniquely designed monument dedicated to her debuted in Fushouyuan Cemetery in Shanghai.